 A major consideration for this accommodation is whether attendance is an essential, fundamental component of the course.
 Even though attendance is considered important and should be required, it may not be essential if the student could obtain the information, occasionally, from other sources such as classmates’ notes, lecture materials from the course website, and meeting with professors for summary information.

 There are instances where attendance flexibility is less reasonable or not reasonable.
-Lab courses without alternative sections, most foreign language courses, and classes which are extensively based on participation are all examples where attendance is essential as the information from such classes cannot be reproduced.
+Lab courses without alternative sections, most language courses, and classes which are extensively based on participation are all examples where attendance is essential as the information from such classes cannot be reproduced.

 - This should be an individualized determination on a course-by-course and case-by-case basis.